Does Title IX mandate victims/survivors to report their assault to their school/to the police?

 What is the role of a faculty member?

-BYU faculty members are considered responsible employees and must share reports of Sexual Misconduct incidents with the Title IX Coordinator.
+BYU faculty members are considered responsible employees and must share reports of Sexual Harassment incidents with the Title IX Coordinator.
 The report should include all details of the report, including names, dates, reported behavior, and the faculty’s relationship to the victim.
 The role of responsible employees is to report to the Title IX Coordinator – beyond that, faculty should protect the privacy of the parties involved and avoid interfering with the investigation by not asking questions or attempting to gather additional information.

 Can a victim remain confidential in reporting?